Idehed/Project-3-battleships/README.md

 PEP8:

-- Most of my errors where whitespaces, to many black lines or line to long.
-These where easily fixed in the code.
+- Most of my errors were whitespaces, too many black lines, or line too long.
+These were easily fixed in the code.
 - After fixing them no errors returned.